grip-on-software/monetdb-import/Database_structure.md

         shown within a tab beside the description, or NULL if it is not filled in.
 Often used for extra implementation/functional details.
+    -   **story_points** - DECIMAL(5,2): The number of points assigned
+        to a product backlog item after the developers meet in a refinement and determine the difficulty of the item.
+If not yet set, then this is NULL.
+Maximum value is 999 and two digits after the decimal point is allowed.
     -   **sprint_id** - INT - reference to tfs_sprint.sprint_id: The
         sprint that this work item is pulled into.
 The sprint can differ by version.
 If the work item is not yet explicitly added into a